BobBowles/MovieList/README.txt

 Design Notes and Plans
 ======================

-MediaList allows storage of data in two formats, a Python 'pickle' file, or an xml file.
-The pickle has some advantages for a large datadase, but the xml version makes it easier to transport data between other packages and manually edit the data when required.
+MovieList allows storage of data in two formats, a Python 'pickle' file, or an xml file.
+The pickle has some advantages for a large database, but the xml version makes it easier to transport data between other packages and manually edit the data when required.
+Xml is also easy to use to generate printable output - this is planned for a later version.

 Rather than use Python's own sax and dom parsers, the xml implementation is based on element trees, using lxml.

 The playing of the media is delegated to VLC Media Player, which, of course, is assumed to be installed.
-A future version of MediaList may be able to choose the media player to use.
+A future version of MovieList may be able to choose the media player to use.

 A simple import from csv text is available to facilitate creating a new file.